Yusufiabichi/Yusufiabichi/README.md

 ---

 - 🔭 I’m currently working on Noma App AI, an AI powered Crop and Pest Diagnosis App.
-Designed for smallholder farmers in Africa.
+Designed for smallholder & Enterprise farmers in Africa.
 - I’m currently Learning C#
 - I’m looking to collaborate on Full-Stack Web dev and AI.
 - I’m looking for help with AI Model devs